 APA Style (7th Edition)

 The American Psychological Association (APA) style is common in the social sciences and some hard sciences.
-The APA format treats a lab manual as a book or report.
-For the title, you’ll use sentence case, meaning you capitalize only the first word of the title and subtitle, as well as any proper nouns.
-A key note is that the publisher is the university.
+The APA format treats a laboratory manual as a book or report.
+For the title, you’ll use first-word capitalization: capitalize only the first word of the title and subtitle, as well as any proper nouns.
+A key point is that the institution is the university.
 You can refer to the official APA site for more details on unusual sources, such as a manual.

-Quick Tip: If the university and the “author” (the department) are the same, you can just list the university name once as the publisher.
+Quick Tip: If the university and the “author” (the department) are the same, you can just list the university name once as the institution.

 Reference List Entry Template & Example

-Author (Department).
+Creator (Department).
 (Year).
-Title of the lab manual in sentence case (Course Number).
+Lab manual name in first-word capitalization (Course Number).
 University Name.
 URL if online

 Department of Biology.
 (2025).
 General biology laboratory manual (BIOL 1107).
 State University.